karkipy/canvas-boilerplate/README.md

 5) SpriteRenderer.js:

-      A single function that renders the image ,
+      A single function that renders the image,

       params :  SpriteRenderer(image, dimensions)